Nordic Owners Group (NOG)

 Extreme water levels in the Baltic Sea and Skagerrak Strait and a methodology to analyse the consequences of multiple external events

 Following Fukushima, the safety of all EU nuclear power plants was reviewed.
-Focus was paced on evaluating a plant’s response to ‘beyond design-basis events’, including the consequences of natural disasters.
+Focus was placed on evaluating a plant’s response to ‘beyond design-basis events’, including the consequences of natural disasters.
 Safety margin evaluations were also reassessed.
 Partnering with industry experts, Westinghouse, we supported the Nordic Owners Group (NOG) of Boiling Water Reactor (BWR) plant owners in Finland and Sweden to address these developments.
 Our client needed to understand the potential effects of external flooding and other extreme natural events on their BWR plants.

 The first task was a review of existing analyses.
 The objective was to identify and re-evaluate assumptions and simplifications in previous analyses.
 These may have hidden important event aspects that now needed to be addressed.
 Additional analyses were performed with different approaches, providing future benchmarks.